-The Arkansas Tech University Facilities Development Foundation Inc. (the Facilities Development Foundation) is a legally separate, tax-exempt component unit of Arkansas Tech University (the University).
+The Arkansas Tech University Facilities Development Foundation, Inc. (the Facilities Development Foundation) is a legally separate, tax-exempt component unit of Arkansas Tech University (the University).
 The Facilities Development Foundation acts primarily as a fund-raising and asset management organization to develop and supplement the resources that are available to the University in support of its mission and programs.
 The five member board of the Facilities Development Foundation is self-perpetuating and consists of graduates and friends of the University.
-Although the University does not control the timing or amount of receipts from the Facilities Development Foundation, all resources, or income thereon, which the Facilities Development Foundation holds and invests are restricted to the activities of the University by donors.
-Because these restricted resources held by the Facilities Development Foundation is considered a component unit of the University under the guidelines established by Governmental Accounting Standards Board (GASB) Statement no. 39, Determining Whether Certain Organizations are Component Units.
+Although the University does not control the timing or amount of receipts from the Facilities Development Foundation, all resources or income thereon, which the Facilities Development Foundation holds and invests are restricted to the activities of the University by donors.
+Because these restricted resources held by the Facilities Development Foundation may only be used by or for the benefit of the University, the Facilities Development Foundation is considered a component unit of the University under the guidelines established by Governmental Accounting Standards Board (GASB) Statement no. 39, Determining Whether Certain Organizations are Component Units.
 Accordingly, the financial statements of the Facilities Development Foundation are discretely presented in the University's financial statements in accordance with the provisions of GASB Statement no. 39.